amplication/docs/docs/plugins/before-after.md

 In the `after` function, we also have access to the generated files.
 An example of using this parameter is when you want to restructure the generated files in a different folder structure.

 :::info
-In the Node.js DSG, the generated files are mapped to the [`ModuleMap`](https://github.com/amplication/amplication/blob/master/libs/util/code-gen-types/src/code-gen-types.ts).
-For the .NET DSG, the generated files are mapped to [`FileMap`](https://github.com/amplication/amplication/blob/master/libs/util/code-gen-types/src/files/index.ts).
+In the `after` function for .NET plugins, we use a [`FileMap`](https://github.com/amplication/amplication/blob/master/libs/util/code-gen-types/src/files/index.ts).
+For Node.js plugins' `after` function we use a [`ModuleMap`](https://github.com/amplication/amplication/blob/master/libs/util/code-gen-types/src/code-gen-types.ts).
 :::

 ## Cautionary Guidelines